Roadkill (2011 film): Plot

-Luca chases them throughout the forest, but they manage to escape back to the R.V. where they find Drina once more, who begs for the medallion.
-Kate discovers the medallion is protection against the roc, so escapes with it, leaving Drina to be killed by the roc.
-After driving down the road farther, the group pass a service station.
-Ryan leaves the R.V. after reconciling with Kate, to call for help, while the others continue to drive down the road to create a distraction.
+Luca chases them throughout the forest, but they manage to escape back to the R.V., and they find Drina again, who begs for the medallion.
+Kate discovers the medallion is protection against the roc, so she escapes with it, leaving Drina to be killed by the roc.
+After driving down the road farther, the group passed a service station.
+Ryan leaves the R.V. after reconciling with Kate to call for help, while the others continue to drive down the road to create a distraction.
 The roc briefly follows the R.V. but soon circles around to go back for Ryan.
 As Ryan is about to be attacked, the others distract the roc and manage to harm it with fire.
 They leave the R.V. to find Ryan missing and the phone broken.
-They hide in a restroom before they hear a policeman, Seamus arrive.
+They hide in a restroom before they hear a policeman, Seamus, arrive.
 However, he begins to tie them up for the roc, but they overpower him and knock him unconscious.
 While escaping, Joel is carried away by the roc.
 As Kate and Chuck leave, they run over Seamus, killing him.

 After driving down the road, Kate receives a call from Ryan.
 However, the line is cut dead.
 Kate manages to get a signal and phones Ryan back.
-Hearing the cell phone ring, Kate rushes out into the forest only to find Luca, who shows Kate the roc's nest, filled with her dead friends.
-Chuck arrives and sends Luca away at gunpoint before Kate takes the gun and sends Chuck back to the R.V. to escape, while she remains mourning in the nest with the bodies of her friends, including Ryan, to be killed by the roc.
+Hearing the cell phone ring, Kate rushes into the forest only to find Luca, who shows Kate the roc's nest, filled with her dead friends.
+Chuck arrives and sends Luca away at gunpoint before Kate takes the gun and sends Chuck back to the R.V. to escape, while she remains mourning in the nest with the bodies of her friends, including Ryan, to be killed by the roc, by tearing her face off.

-Chuck, the sole survivor of the group, reaches a gas station and stops for gas, but Luca is already there and forces Chuck to give him the medallion.
+Chuck, the group's sole survivor, reaches a gas station and stops for gas, but Luca is already there and forces Chuck to give him the medallion.
 The roc arrives, but Chuck manages to ignite some spilled gas, blowing up the R.V. and Luca with the roc.
 The roc, however, somehow manages to survive and attacks Chuck as he walks away, completing the old woman's revenge.